 I’m coming down off of the Canada Day long weekend.
 For those among us that don’t know what Canada Day is, it’s our goddamn birthday!
 July 1st!
 HOW DARE YOU NOT SEND US A CARD!

 It currently feels like there is nothing worse than going back to work after a long weekend.
-I’m exhausted even though I did literally the bare minimum for three days straight.
+I’m exhausted, even though I did literally the bare minimum for three days straight.
 To top it off, it’s been hotter than Satan’s taint outside.
-A heat warning has been in effect for a literal week.
+A heat warning has been in effect for a week.
 My dog is getting cabin fever because he can’t play outside longer than ten minutes without risking heat stroke.
 Same applies to my husband, honestly.

 Climate change is going to kill us all, but first it’s making me sweat and I don’t like it.